avaira77/pq-ietf-usecase/draft-vaira-lamps-pq-use-cases.md

 In this section we detail all the use cases where post-quantum is expected to be of high relevance.
 For each use case, one or more variation of the original use case is included.
 Each variation is considered to be a plausible option is a real-life deployment scenario.

 EDNOTE10: for each use case we need to add the category, but how to do it in a easy to read way?
 Maybe for the time being it would be fine to add a sentence at the end of each use case to assign a category and briefly motivate it.
 See example below from Secure firmware update use case.

+## Industrial communication protocols (that rely on IETF RFCs)
+EDNOTE11: the title is an attempt at generalizing what BACnet is and why it should be interesting to take it into account at IETF

+Several industrial communication protocols, traditionally orthogonal to IP network infrastructure, are progressively being updated to make use of standard IP network infrastructure hence rely standard security mechanisms, like for example TLS 1.3.

+An example of such protocol is BACnet/SC.
+BACnet is a data communication protocol for Building Automation and Control Networks.
+BACnet was defined before 1995, when the TCP/IP protocol suite was expensive and not available for smaller devices common in building automation.
+BACnet Secure Connect, known as BACnet/SC and defined in the addendum ANSI/ASHRAE Standard 135-2016, proposes a new datalink layer option that makes full use of TLS secured WebSocket connections.
+This new BACnet Secure Connect datalink layer option uses a virtual hub-and-spoke topology where the spokes are WebSocket connections from the nodes to the hub.

+The main features of BACnet/SC are:

+- it makes use of WebSockets secured via TLS1.3,

+- it relies on X.509 certificates to authenticate the nodes in the network,

+- DNS host name resolution and DHCP are supported,

+- it is agnostic to IP versions (IPv4 or IPv6),

+- it can be NATted.

+BACnet/SC's implementation adheres to established industry standards defined in IETF RFCs.

+### PQC relevant security aspects
+The security of the BACnet/SC protocol, as well as of similar industrial protocols, completely rely on TLS 1.3 therefore implications of post-quantum cryptography have to be considered in both the TLS handshake and in the X.509 certificates used for the authentication.

+Furthermore, the geographical locations of the BACnet/SC-enabled devices in operation may necessitate the inclusion of extra considerations related to post-quantum cryptography, like for example the use of hybrid cryptography.

+### Category

+This use case can be categorized as:

+- "active negotiation", BACnet/SC hubs and spokes authenticate against each other frequently, for example on a daily basis.

+- "Long-term migration strategies": The devices are rarely upgraded because they are typically operated in environments with limited access.
+Additionally, the BACnet/SC standards heavily rely on IETF RFC.
+To comply with regional requirements for supporting hybrid cryptography, they are prime candidates for implementing composite-hybrid mechanisms.

+EDNOTE12: a limited number of categories has to be defined.
+We might introduce a category "hybrid support required" to tag the use cases for which an approach like hybrid-composite will be helpful.

 ## Secure firmware update